kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### The woman at Nowhere

-- In the afternoon, a woman comes in to work at Nowhere and sits diagonally away from me.
+- In the afternoon, a woman comes in to work at Nowhere and sits diagonally across from me.
 - She looks familiar.
 - She tells me she's an accountant and her name is Hazel.
 - I ignore this.